timusus/Shuttle/CONTRIBUTING.md

 Also, please respect the licenses of any code that is used/contributed to Shuttle.
 Credit should be given where it is due.

-##### Getting started:
+#### Getting started:

-Checkout the `master` branch.
+Checkout the `dev` branch.
 Shuttle has been setup so you should be able to run it without any additional configuration.

 The `devDebug` build variant is the one to use.
 The `release` variants are for Shuttle Play Store releases, and will not compile for you (as you need private API keys & keystore information).

 If you're using the Last.fm artwork a lot, please go to https://www.last.fm/api/account/create and create your own key.

+#### Git

+The plan is to use the [Git-flow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) branching model.
+Feature branches should branch off `dev`.

 #### Bug Reports: